Audi RS5 Sportback hatchback review

-Arriving after the Audi RS5 Coupe, the Sportback version adds a set of doors and an extra 60mm of length between the front and rear wheels.
+Compared to the Audi RS5 Coupe, the Sportback version adds a set of doors and an extra 60mm of length between the front and rear wheels.
 This makes the rear seats easier to get into and much more spacious, with an additional 60mm of back seat legroom.
 Up front, things are mostly good, although the floor rising between the pedal box and the front seat takes some getting used to.

-The Sportback also gains a large hatchback, making it a truly practical vehicle, despite its 465-litre boot being 15 litres down on the Giulia, M3 and C63.
-With a bigger boot opening than its saloon rivals, it's easier to load bulky items, and with the rear seats folded down there's space for flatpack furniture and even a bike.
+The Sportback also gains a large hatchback, making it a truly practical vehicle, despite its 465-litre boot being 15 litres down on the Giulia, M3 and C 63.
+With a bigger boot opening than its saloon rivals, it's easier to load bulky items, and with the rear seats folded down there's space for flatpack furniture or even a bike.

 Reliability & safety

-The Audi A5 on which the RS5 is based came 70th out of the top 100 models in our 2019 Driver Power survey - a fairly underwhelming result.
-Reliability was rated as poor, with 20.2% of owners reporting one or more faults within the first year, most related to electrics.
+The Audi A5 on which the RS5 is based came 56th out of the top 75 models in our 2022 Driver Power survey, a fairly underwhelming result.
+Several years before, reliability had been rated as poor with a fifth of owners reporting one or more faults within the first year, most related to electrics.
 Owners loved the car's acceleration but found running costs and servicing expensive.
 Audi’s 16th place finish out of 30 manufacturers did little to improve our impressions of the Audi customer experience.